lili21/ml-cli/README.md

 # ml-cli

-A simple CLI for scaffolding lili21 projects.
+A simple CLI for scaffolding li.li's project.